 The last step is exactly the same as before.
 We project the near plane coordinate back to camera space, but we use the scene depth from the G-buffer to do it.
 This will get us to point $A$, which we want to render.

-If there are scene fragments, which are not on the same path as some fragment of a light volume, then we will not get to them.
-But we have not eliminated all the fragments outside the light volumes yet.
-On the image below our algorithm will also try to render point $B$ as it is on the same path as a light volume.
-However, it is outside the light volume and the attenuation will be near 0, so the point will not have meaningful light contribution.
+If there are scene fragments that are not on the same path as some fragment of a light volume, then we will not render them.
+For example, the point $C$ below does not get light calculated for it.
+However, we have not eliminated all the fragments outside the light volumes yet.
+In the image below, our algorithm will also try to render point $B$ as it is on the same path as a light volume.
+Yet it is outside the light volume, and the attenuation will be near 0, so the point will not have a meaningful light contribution.
 This will be a waste of calculation.
-For point $C$ the algorithm works good, because it will not be rendered.

 To get rid of cases like the point $B$, we have to approach this one light source at a time.
 We will use a stencil culling optimization.
 Consider the following scene: